 4. Honor Board Determinations

 The evidence is considered during deliberation after all witnesses have been heard.
 During Board discussion, the five deciding members can review and discuss amongst themselves the information and evidence.
 The majority of Board members must agree on a decision utilizing a more likely than not standard, meaning that based upon the available information related to the case, the Board will determine whether it is more likely than not that a violation of the Honor Code occurred.
 Once a decision is determined, all members of the Board agree that this is the outcome of the Board.
-The Dean of Studies does not vote, but as adviser, s/he may answer questions related to process, and is available should the Board wish to consult him or her.
+The Dean of Studies does not vote, but as adviser, the Dean may answer questions related to process, and is available should the Board wish to consult him or her.
 If a student is found to be responsible for violation of the Honor Code, the Board will determine the appropriate sanction(s) within five business days of the end of the hearing.

 Each case is considered individually.
 At a minimum, a student found responsible for any violation of the Honor Code will be placed on disciplinary warning.
 If the respondent has any academic disciplinary history, her disciplinary status is shared with the Board only after a finding of responsibility, as prior history is a factor in determining sanction(s).
 If a disciplinary warning was imposed for previous violations, further violations will likely lead to disciplinary probation, suspension, or expulsion.
-The Board may consult the Dean of Studies to determine an appropriate sanction.
-Disciplinary sanctions are described above, in section IV A.

 Any student who receives a disciplinary sanction, excluding a warning, becomes ineligible to run for or continue in any elected office for at least one year, meaning the two semesters following the situation’s resolution.
 This outcome is in effect following the period of appeal.
 The graduation date of a student who receives disciplinary probation in her senior year is delayed if the end of the probationary period designated follows her completion of degree requirements.
 Such disciplinary sanction(s) may be shared with organization, athletic, or academic program advisers, where deemed appropriate.